-Advanced Academic Programs (AAP) - Level IV Screening Process
+Advanced Academic Programs (AAP) - Full Time Services Screening Process

-Details about pathways to screening for full-time (level IV) AAP: universal screener, staff, and family referrals.
+Details about pathways to screening for Full-Time AAP Services: universal screener, staff, and family referrals.

-The information below offers details about how students are screened for full-time (Level IV) Advanced Academic Programs' services.
+The information below offers details about how students are screened for Full-Time Advanced Academic Programs' (AAP) services.
 There are two screening pathways:

-• Grade 2 Universal Screener Referrals - Students in grade 2 may be identified for screening based on their performance on a universal screening assessment (e.g., CogAT, NNAT); or
+- Grade 2 Universal Screener Referrals - Students in grade 2 may be identified for screening based on their performance on a universal screening assessment (e.g., Cognitive Abilities Test (CogAT), Naglieri Nonverbal Ability Test (NNAT)); or

 Universal Screener Referral

-The universal screener referral is intended to capture a group of students at each school who may require advanced differentiation based on one of many measures that are considered.
+Each school has a unique group of students who may require advanced differentiation based on one of many measures considered.
 This referral pathway is also one way to ensure that a student whose family may not yet be familiar with FCPS AAP and the referral process is not missed for consideration.

 The Grade 2 universal screener referral is not a determination of eligibility.
 Multiple pieces of data must be considered in eligibility decision processes (Virginia Department of Education Regulations Governing Educational Services for Gifted Students).